asvd/viewport/README.md

 - It has very simple and flexible API which reports:

- - the section currently visible in the scrollable viewport;
+ - a section currently visible in the scrollable viewport;

  - current position of a viewport in both dimensions relatively to each section;